vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

 Given the channel above, the following metadata will be added to events:

-1. A reference (`Arc`) to a originating source, which is a dual-purpose structure containing:
+1. A reference (`Arc`) to a source, which is a dual-purpose structure containing:

     1. The finalization channel, to be used when actually delivering the status.